Hard Money Bridge Loans in Greater Boston in Boston, MA

 What exit strategies do you require for bridge loans?

-Can you provide a bridge loan for a property that doesn't currently generate income?
+Can you provide a bridge loan for a property that is not currently generating income?

-What happens if I cannot complete my exit strategy before the bridge loan matures?
+What happens if I cannot complete my exit before the bridge loan matures?